Velocidex/velociraptor/docs/wix/README.md

 Note: When upgrading, keep the UpgradeCode the same to ensure the old package is uninstalled and the new one is installed.

+# Standard MSI

+The standard MSI which is distributed in the Velociraptor releases does not have any configuration file.
+This standard package ("velociraptor.xml") will install a service with the name "Velociraptor Service" into the location "c:\Program Files\Velociraptor\Velociraptor.exe".

+Since the standard MSI does not have any configuration included with it, the Velociraptor service will start and simply watch its installation directory for the configuration file.
+You should copy the file there by some other means (e.g. using Group Policy Scheduled Tasks).
+The configuration file must be placed in "C:\Program Files\Velociraptor\Velociraptor.config.yaml"